alonsoJASL/cardioscar/docs/API_reference.md

 ) -> InferenceResult:
     """
     Orchestrate model inference on mesh.

+    Architecture is restored automatically from the checkpoint hyperparameters.

     Args:
         model_checkpoint_path: Path to trained .pth checkpoint
         mesh_path: Path to input mesh (VTK)